promcon/website/content/2026-munich/index.md

 ## Registration

-The ticket prices are (cheaper then last year!):
+The ticket prices are (cheaper than last year!):

 * **Early Bird**: $130 USD - $45 USD for Academic (through July 21)
 * **Standard**: $170 USD - $45 USD for Academic (July 22 - September 15)